selfstartdev/itsablog/README.md

 ```

 Unit tests should be written for any and all changes made to this project.
 These should be written inside of respective files in the `/test` directory.
 This project's tests are written using [chai](https://chaijs.com), [chai-sinon](https://chaijs.com/plugins/sinon-chai/), and the [expect style](http://chaijs.com/api/bdd/)

+All changes should be submitted as a pull request, for review